GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Hrafine.md

  • +1 [Body]
  • You sprout four claws.
 These claws are treated as off hands.
 A pair of dire claws may be used to make a cutting unarmed attack within 1 foot.
  • Your flight speed is reduced by half.
+ • You gain a bonus to defense against magical attacks equal to your heroism.
+ • Your run and climb speeds are increased by a number of feet equal to your heroism multlied by the number of claws devoted to running and no other activity for the round.
  • You cannot use items in your claws.
 You resume your original form when incapacitated or spend a full round to resume it.
 You suffer a level of exhaustion when you resume your original form.

 **Mimicry**: A hrafine can imitate a sound akin to another avian creature.
 Any creature which hears it must make a [Prcp] save with a DV equal to the hrafine's [Fort] or [Prcp] + its level or believe the intended creature is making the intended sound.
 More extreme attempts, such as specific calls of exotic birds or the screech of a much different avian such as the aretheus are at the narrator’s discretion.